chevron close close2 close3 hamburger

 Course Description

-Artists of all levels are invited to join this session of constructive feedback and supportive critique led by Katie Trinkle Legge.
+Artists of all levels are invited to join this session of constructive feedback and supportive critique led by Ian Mood.
 Time will be equally divided among all participants, so please come on time and stay for the full 2 hours.
 You are welcome to present up to 4 artworks, and guide the discussion in a way that is helpful to you.
 For example, you might need technical help or ask the group for emotional responses to your work.
 You may bring in work that is either finished or in progress.
 You may attend and not present.
 This critique session is designed to ponder possibilities and to inspire creativity, using “could’s” and never “should’s.”
 We will not discuss art in terms of “saleability” or any marketing strategies.
 The professional development focuses on mark making, creative process, and art practices.

 Cancellation Policy